 Here’s the link to where I found this information.

 The exciting news is that Jannei goat dairy has won two more Gold Awards at the Sydney Royal Easter Show.
-The Judges have given Jannei a gold award for our unpasteurised packaged milk and our Bent Back fresh matured white mould cheese.
+The Judges have given Jannei a gold award for our unpasteurised goat milk and our Bent Back Chevre fresh matured white mould cheese.

-Tasting the fresh goodness and the healthy quality of Jannei cheese is a major aim in our products.
-No chemicals and clean milk with approved quality control systems and of course our beautiful Dairy Does have all contributed to achieving this result.
+A fresh taste and healthy quality is the major aim when we produce our products.
+A dedication to clean milk with approved quality control systems and of course our beautiful Dairy Does have all contributed to achieving this result.